hacks-guide/Guide_Wii/docs/pt_BR/letterbomb.md

 - An SD card formatted as FAT32 that is 32GB or less
 - Um Wii no Menu do Sistema na versão 4.3
-- Um computador Windows/macOS/Linux com conexão à internet
+- A Windows/macOS/Linux computer with an Internet connection

 ## Instructions